openzfs/openzfs-build/README.md

-This repository is no longer being maintained, and has been superceded by:
+This repository is no longer being maintained, and has been superseded by:

     https://github.com/openzfs/openzfs-ci